Script Editor

 -

-+ Text - creates a new section with text (text cell).
-In this section you can add and format any description, pictures, tables, links, etc.
++ Text — creates a new section with text (text cell).
+In this section, you can add and format any description, pictures, tables, links, etc.

-New sections can be added anywhere in the workspace of the script editor (e.g., at the beginning, end, or between two other sections). |
+| New sections can be added anywhere in the workspace of the script editor (for example, at the beginning, end, or between two other sections). |

-Section with code
+The section with the code

 -